top of page

 Your skin’s natural pH balance can also be adversely affected by prolonged exposure to these pool chemicals, leading to further dryness and irritation.

 After swimming, your skin will need to recover.
-The first step towards a successful recovery is the removal of chemical irritants with a cleanser suitable for sensitive skin, like Dermasport's Gentle Facial Cleanser.
+The first step towards a successful recovery is the removal of chemical irritants with a gentle facial cleanser for sensitive skin.

 • After cleansing, use a moisturizer with alpha hydroxy acids (AHAs) and botanicals such as aloe to soothe and hydrate the skin naturally.